bobtucker1129/quote_bot/boone_print_knowledge.md

 Strongly recommend collecting Phone Number and Company Name.

 If these are not provided, the assistant should explain that quotes cannot be sent without at least name and email.

+Completion Deadline Inquiry:

+Always ask the user when they need the project completed by.

+Quote Scope Expansion:

+Always ask the user if there is anything else Boone can provide a quote for or if they have any additional questions.

+Final Summary:

+Always provide a summary of all quoted items after collecting the customer’s contact information.

 📖 Binding Types